J-Ngei/J-Ngei/README.md

 🎓 MSc Software Engineering | 🌍 GIS Specialist | 📊 Data Scientist

 I'm passionate about solving real-world problems with geospatial technologies, data analytics and machine learning.
-I blend my background in GIS with data science to tackle challenges like flood prediction, precision medicine, housing analysis, agricultural produce prediction and socio-economic modeling.
+I'm a multidisciplinary professional with a unique mix of GIS and Data Science.
+I enjoy building models that help solve societal challenges, from climate resilience to healthcare.
+I’m currently exploring model deployment and full-stack data apps.

 ---